George Green's School

 George Green's School is a coeducational secondary school and sixth form, located in Cubitt Town on the Isle of Dogs in the London Borough of Tower Hamlets, England.

 History

-The school was founded in 1828 by George Green, a shipbuilder and shipwright.
-It was originally located on East India Dock Road.
+The school, which was originally located on East India Dock Road, was founded in 1828 by George Green, a shipbuilder and shipwright.
 A maritime connection with the school has been maintained since then.
-In 1883, the school moved from the original buildings to new premises which provided places for 200 boys and 200 girls, in separate classrooms.
+In 1884, the school moved from the original buildings to new premises which provided places for 200 boys and 200 girls, in separate classrooms.
 The pupils paid modest fees or were assisted with scholarships.
 Later it became a LCC maintained school and was the first to institute co-education.
 It remained open until 1979 when it became part of Tower Hamlets College.
 Today it is a voluntary controlled school supported by the Worshipful Company of Shipwrights.
 It has a comprehensive intake of pupils, and is administered by Tower Hamlets London Borough Council.